 The Wizards, dealing with a multitude of injury problems, are off to a 16-31 start.

 It seems coaches are valuing winning over individual excellence for the All-Star Game this year.

 Of course, if we’re calling out snubs, we have to recommend some players to jettison to open up roster spots.

-In the West, it’s tough to omit Chris Paul as he’s helped the Oklahoma City Thunder into surprising playoff contention.
+In the West, it’s tough to omit Chris Paul as he’s helped lead the Oklahoma City Thunder into surprising playoff contention.
 But his 17.1 points, 6.5 assists and five rebounds per game pale in comparison to Booker’s line.
 He’s a legacy selection.